Get insider access

 No

 This monitor has an optional backlight strobing feature, otherwise known as black frame insertion.
-It only works with Refresh Rate in the on-screen display set to 165Hz, 144Hz, or 120Hz, and you can't enable VRR at the same time.
-While it reduces motion blur, there's still smearing, and it dims the screen.
+It only works with Refresh Rate in the OSD set to 165Hz, 144Hz, or 120Hz, and you can't enable VRR at the same time.
+While it reduces motion blur, there's image duplication, and it dims the screen.
+These results are with the refresh rate in the OSD set to 165Hz.

 10